|Home English Facebook Donate|

 We're not fooling ourselves; we know we won't affect much real change, but at least it makes us feel good about being part of an organization that we don't believe is always totally honest with its members.

 The Church has some 14 million members.
 That can be an incredible source for good.
 However, membership should not be based on inaccurate or misleading information.
 We recognize that the Church is perhaps the best fraternity in the world, but perhaps it isn't God's only one, true church.
 We don't want to harm the church, but rather reform it so it can truly be an organization to be admired and trusted 100%, but that can only happen if the Church is totally open and honest in recognizing the many issues that are problematic in its history.

 Keep the good teachings of the Church

-Most LDS members believe that one, or a combination of the following, are reasons members leave the church:
+Most LDS members think that one or more of the following are reasons why members leave the church:

-Each one of those reasons doesn't apply to anyone that helped develop this site or for many of the former members or inactive members that post their experiences on LDS message boards daily on the Internet.
+None of those reasons apply to those who helped develop this site or for most of the former members or inactive members who post their experiences online on LDS message boards daily.
 There doesn't seem to be any room for the idea that for many people, they leave because of doctrinal disbelief and historical problems of the Church that are too serious to ignore.

 A well-done video summarizing the: Top 10 Mormon Problems Explained